 Clinical Development Strategy In Rare Diseases

-Clinical trials in rare diseases are more challenging than clinical trials in more frequent diseases for many factors such as the trial design, the number of patient populations available for recruitment, regulatory support, etc. Applying a perfect strategy for clinical development in rare diseases may help overcome these challenges and accelerate the drug development process in Orphan diseases.
+Clinical trials in rare diseases present more significant challenges compared to trials in more common diseases.
+These challenges arise due to various factors, including trial design, the limited patient population for recruitment, regulatory support, and more.
+However, implementing a well-defined strategy for clinical development in rare diseases can help overcome these challenges.
+Such a strategy has the potential to expedite the drug development process for orphan diseases.

-Every step involved in the development shall be considered precisely and strategically planned to overcome all the challenges that arise in the clinical development process, which include
+Every step involved in the development shall be considered precisely and planned strategically.
+This helps to overcome all the challenges that arise in the clinical development process, which include

 - Choosing a modern adaptive trial design,

-- Conducting a country level feasibility even before initiating any clinical trial,
+- Conducting country-level feasibility even before initiating any clinical trial,

 - Considering the regulatory scenario (the incentives offered by the regulator which boost the development process),